 Kassandra Clauser is a Technical Writer at Data Machines Corp.
 Prior to joining DMC, she was an editing intern at Safety Provisions, Inc. She holds a BA in English from Brigham Young University – Idaho.

-Sean is a Data Scientist and Software Developer at Data Machines Corp.
+Sean is a Senior Architect for Analytics and Development at Data Machines Corp.
 His areas of interest include natural language processing, time series analysis, image recognition, and probabilistic programming and data structures.
 He came to DMC from Booz Allen Hamilton where he supported multiple Department of Defense and Intelligence Community clients in all things IT.
 He has a B.A. from Columbia University.